-The main assumption that seems to be causing us problems is the constant trap catch efficiency assumption.
-We strongly suspect that trap catch efficiency will change somewhat depending on environmental conditions (turbidity, noise due to fast rotations etc).
-When salmon move in short pulses, the catch efficiency during that short time could be reasonably different than the average for the whole season leading to an erroneous production estimate for that short time frame.
-Unfortunately, our only attempt to get around this problem (secchi depth - catch efficiency trials) proved to be far too unreliable even for the specific groups of fish being used.
+The main assumption that seems to be causing us problems is the constant catch efficiency assumption.
+We strongly suspect that trap catch efficiency changes depending on environmental conditions (turbidity, noise due to fast rotations etc).
+When salmon move in short-duration pulses, the catch efficiency during that short time could be quite different than the average for the whole season leading to an erroneous production estimate for that time frame.
+Unfortunately, our attempt to resolve this problem (secchi depth - catch efficiency trials) proved to be far too unreliable: even for the specific groups of fish being used.

-We also assume that wild fish behave like river-acclimated hatchery fish, and that catch efficiencies prior to hatchery releases is similar to afterwards.
-For the first time we can see that the bulk of wild smolts do have a similar outmigration pattern to hatchery fish, and that relatively few wild smolts outmigrate before hatchery releases begin.
-Consequently, this assumption appears to be reasonably well supported.
-However, we were unable to fish in mid January due to high flows.
-Data from the previous two years suggests that a small group of zero-age Chinook may outmigrate during this time period.
-If this is true, then we may be excluding this distinctive group of wild-origin Chinook in our final production estimate.
+We also assume that wild fish behave like river-acclimated hatchery fish, and that catch efficiencies prior to hatchery releases are similar to those after hatchery releases.
+With the advent of ~100% marking, we can now see that the bulk of wild smolts do have a similar outmigration pattern to hatchery fish, and that relatively few wild smolts outmigrate before hatchery releases begin.
+Consequently, even if this assumption is faulty, it should have relatively little impact on the wild production estimates unless the difference in catch efficiency is very large.